aeternity/documentation-hub/docs/getting-started/deploying-on-mainnet/README.md

 7. Click the **Call Locally** button for the `get_info` function.

 ## Conclusion
 Deploying smart contracts to the æternity mainnet network is nice and easy.
-In just a few minutes and few commands, one can deploy their desired contracts on the network.
+In just a few minutes and with a few commands, one can deploy their desired contracts on the network.
 If you encounter any problems please check out the <a href="https://www.youtube.com/watch?v=uoF4LWo4624&list=PLVz98HTQCJzRmy8naIh49mAW306kGyGXA&index=4" target="_blank">video tutorial</a> on YouTube or contact us through the <a href="https://forum.aeternity.com/c/development" target="_blank">æternity dev Forum category</a>.